+There would be a limited degree of air quality degradation in the immediate vicinity of the proposed activities.
+Plan Emissions for the proposed activities do not exceed the annual exemption levels as set forth by BOEM.
 Accidents and blowouts can release hydrocarbons or chemicals, which could cause the emission of air pollutants.
-However, these releases should not impact onshore air quality because of the prevailing atmospheric conditions, emission height, emission rates, and the distance of Keathley Canyon Block 686 from the coastline.
-There are no other IPFs (including effluents, physical disturbances to the seafloor, wastes sent to shore for treatment or disposal) from the proposed activities that are likely to impact air quality.
+However, these releases would not impact onshore air quality because of the prevailing atmospheric conditions, emission height, emission rates, and the distance of Mississippi Canyon Block 509 from the coastline.

+There are no other IPFs (including effluents, physical disturbances to the seafloor, and wastes sent to shore for treatment or disposal) from the proposed operations that are likely to impact air quality.